Capturable sound wave

 UCapturableSoundWave* CapturableSoundWave = UCapturableSoundWave::CreateCapturableSoundWave();

-To use this feature, you need to first get all available audio input devices that can be used for capturing by calling the corresponding function.
+To use this feature, you need to first get all available audio input devices that can be used for capturing.

 - Blueprint